Eastvale, California: Federal, State, and County government

 In the Riverside County Board of Supervisors, Eastvale is in the Second District, represented by Karen Spiegel.

 Community

 A committee of concerned Eastvale residents, the Eastvale Community Committee (ECC), was formed so that issues facing the growing community would be addressed.
 Formed in 2002, the ECC holds public meetings with county representatives, utility operators, law enforcement agencies, local school representatives, and local business owners.
 A group of volunteer residents publishes a summary of the meetings and other articles in the quarterly Eastvale Edition which is mailed to most residents and is also available online.

 A separate project, Eastvale Events, encourages community involvement by developing and coordinating community events.
 Eastvale Picnic in the Park, Eastvale Holiday Showcase, and Eastvale Fall Festival are a few of the sponsored events.

 Education

-Eastvale is a part of the Corona-Norco Unified School District.
+The vast majority of Eastvale is a part of the Corona-Norco Unified School District.
+A portion in the east is in the Jurupa Unified School District.

+Schools of the Corona-Norco district in Eastvale: